 Division of Conservation Science

-The Conservation Science group is an inter-disciplinary collaboration between wildlife veterinarians and geneticists, operating from the Royal (Dick) School of Veterinary Studies and the Roslin Institute, at the University of Edinburgh.
-Our focus is on the transfer and application of science and clinical practice to wildlife conservation, both here in Scotland and internationally.
-As a founding member of Edinburgh Conservation Science (www.ecos.ac.uk), we are committed to promoting world class research and training that benefit global biodiversity.
+The Division of Conservation Science is an inter-disciplinary group of wildlife health professionals, conservation geneticists and environmental researchers based at the Royal (Dick) School of Veterinary Studies and the Roslin Institute, University of Edinburgh.
+Our focus is on the application of scientific research and practice to promote biodiversity conservation and animal, human and ecosystem health, here in Scotland and internationally.
+We provide world-class research and training.
+Amongst our activities, the Division is a founding member of Edinburgh Conservation Science.

 We generate and apply genetic data for the conservation of endangered species and populations throughout the world.
 We support captive breeding, reintroduction projects and natural population management through the delivery of DNA analysis to inform practical decision-making and broader conservation policy.